top of page

 • Permanent Contract: Also known as an indefinite contract, is a type of employment contract where there is no set date for the expiration or termination of service.
 This type of contract comes with advantages and disadvantages for both parties.
 For example, an employee is less likely to choose their work schedule.
 For employers, this contract brings higher costs, higher severance, etc.

 • Service Contract: This type of contract hinges on achieving specific results/deliverable or providing services within a defined timeframe.
 A service contract does not promote employment, and the contractor is reimbursed with a service charge instead of a salary.
-In such agreements, employers are exempt from contributing to social security or other taxes.

 bottom of page